Understanding Male Infertility

 - Diseases of the male genital tract, including infection, cancer, trauma, or retrograde ejaculation

-- Surgery on the male genital tract, such as for the treatment of undescended testicle, or hernia
+- Surgery on the male genital tract, such as for the treatment of an undescended testicle, or hernia

 - Obesity